-Jonathan Jensen in payments and the importance of focusing on the customer experience.
+Jonathan Jensen recently highlighted the theme of friction in payments and the importance of focusing on the customer experience.
 I couldn’t agree more with his sentiments.
 I began to consider my own experience with mobile payments.
 Over the past few years, I’ve tried plenty of mobile wallets, payment apps and peer-to-peer (P2P) payment solutions.
 I’ve even gotten excited about a few.
 But, alas, the only mobile payment app I use consistently is the Starbucks app for my daily brew.
 And, I would argue I’m not alone here.

 For those unfamiliar, the app allows a customer to sync their credit card, PayPal account, or their Starbucks loyalty card to their mobile account for payment.
 A user is required to load funds from any of these options onto the app.
 This is arguably one point of friction, but one that the app manages pretty well.
 And, while other mobile payment companies debate the merits of NFC, Bluetooth, and other technical solutions for transferring data, Starbucks has stuck to its guns with the QR code.
 Starbucks has managed to deliver a simple, easy, and straightforward experience to their customers without over-engineering the experience.